What You Need For Your First Pistol Class

 Facebook Share Twitter Share Pinterest Share

-What You Need For Your First Pistol Class
+What to Bring to Your First CCW Class

 Ammunition

 Again, like with the ammunition, it doesn’t hurt to have extra.
 Sometimes magazines stop functioning properly and things break.
-If this happens, you may end up one short of what the instructor required, wasting both your and everyone else’s time prepping magazines.
+If this happens, you may end up one short of what the instructor required, wasting both your and everyone else’s time prepping magazines during he CCW course.

 Eye and Ear Protection